GitauHarrison/notes/oop_python.md

         return f'Parent: {self.username}'
 ```

-In order for us to access any information about a parent, we will have to use the `Parent` class.
+For us to access any information about a parent, we will have to use the `Parent` class.
 We will instantiate an object, then use it to access whatever data we want.

 Besides restricting access to the class data, we can more specifically limit access to individual variables and methods to prevent accidental data modification.
 Whenever we are working with the class and dealing with sensitive data, providing access to all variables used within the class is not a good choice.